How Many FHA Loans Can You Have?

 Down Payment

-Most mortgage lenders also require that you have enough savings in your bank accounts.
+Most mortgage lenders also require that you have enough savings.
 Most lenders require you to have enough money to cover two mortgage payments in case of emergency or loss of income.
-So, you must save for cash reserves and the money you’ll need for your down payment and closing costs.
+So, you must save for cash reserves and the money you’ll need for your down payment, as well as closing costs.

 Mortgage Insurance Premium

 FHA loans require mortgage insurance premiums (MIPs).
 The premium gets divided into two separate payments.
 At closing, you pay a one-time flat fee that’s 1.75% of the total loan amount.
-If you can’t pay the fee at closing, you can fold it into your loan amount.
+If you can’t pay the fee at closing, you can add it to your loan amount.
 You also pay an additional, ongoing premium that gets added as a monthly charge to your mortgage payments.

 Alternative Options To Multiple FHA Loans

-• Apply for another type of mortgage, such as a conventional loan.
-Your new lender may not approve your loan application if having two mortgage payments sends your debt-to-income ratio over the 43% mark.
+If you have a credit score of 620 or higher, you can take out another mortgage using a conventional loan.
+You can even qualify for a down payment as low as 3%.
+However, your new lender may not approve your loan application if having two mortgage payments sends your debt-to-income ratio over the 43% mark.

 The Bottom Line